skx/cpmulator/README.md

 A>
 ```

-You can terminate the CCP by pressing Ctrl-C, otherwise interact with it as usual via the built-in commands.
+You can terminate the CCP by pressing Ctrl-C, or typing `EXIT`.
+The following built-in commands are available - but note that file-renaming is not yet supported, this is noted in #37.

 <details>
 <summary>Show the CCP built-in commands:</summary>

+* `CLS`
+  * Clear the screen.
 * `DIR`
   * List files, by default this uses "`*.*`", so files without suffixes will be hidden.
     * Prefer "`DIR *`" if you want to see _everything_.
-* `CLS`
+* `EXIT` / `HALT` / `QUIT`
-  * Clear the screen.
+  * Terminate the CCP.
 * `ERA`
   * Erase the named files.
 * `TYPE`
   * View the contents of the named file - wildcards are not permitted.
 * `REN`
   * Rename files, so "`REN NEW = OLD`" - again wildcards are not permitted, nor is cross-drive renaming.
-This will fail until I've implemented F_RENAME.
+This will fail until I've implemented F_RENAME, as tracked in #37.

 </details>